HypeMC/versioning-bundle/README.md

         # The format used for the version file.
         format:               yaml # One of "yaml"; "xml"

+        # Configuration for the VCS integration,
+        # set to false to disable the integration.
+        vcs:

+            # The handler used for the VCS integration,
+            # set to null to disable the integration.
+            handler:              git

+            # The message to use for the VCS commit.
+            commit_message:       null

+            # The message to use for the VCS tag.
+            tag_message:          null

+            # The name used for the VCS commit information,
+            # set to null to use the default VCS configuration.
+            name:                 null

+            # The email used for the VCS commit information,
+            # set to null to use the default VCS configuration.
+            email:                null

+            # The path to the VCS executable,
+            # set to null for autodiscovery.
+            path_to_executable:   null
     ```

 1. Enable the bundle in `config/bundles.php` by adding it to the array: